Topics The "Regular Meeting with the European Federation of Pharmaceutical Industries and Associations (EFPIA)" was held.

 Senior Manager Digital and Data, Science Policy and Regulatory Affairs, EFPIA Ms. Aneta Tyszkiewicz

 He also explained that the healthcare industry has not been able to create enough value through the use of data compared to other industries, although the use of data has been emphasized worldwide.
-He then presented the concept of the European Health Data Space (EHDS), in which the EU and EFPIA would work together to create an ecosystem that encompasses the entire supply chain of the pharmaceutical industry, and link this to innovation.
-In this session, he also presented a concrete schedule for the future development of the data and digital utilization infrastructure in the EU.
+He then presented the concept of the European Health Data Space (EHDS), in which the EU and EFPIA would work together to create an ecosystem that encompasses the entire JPMA industry supply chain, leading to innovation.
+In this session, he also presented a concrete schedule for the future development of data and digital utilization infrastructure in the EU.

-During the Q&A session, the participants shared the data utilization framework being promoted in the EU and the status of discussions in the EU regarding patients' personal data.
+During the Q&A session, the data utilization framework being promoted in the EU and the status of discussions in the EU regarding patients' personal data were shared.

-The Pharmaceutical Manufacturers Association of Japan (PMAJ) gave an overview of the Pharmaceutical Industry Vision, which is scheduled to be released by the Ministry of Health, Labour and Welfare (MHLW) in the summer of 2021, and explained the objectives and main contents of policy proposals issued by the PMAJ so far.
+JPMA gave an overview of the "Vision for the Pharmaceutical Industry," which is scheduled to be released by the MHLW in the summer of 2021, as well as the objectives and main contents of the policy proposals issued by JPMA to date.

-He then explained the efforts of the Pharmaceutical Manufacturers Association of Japan (PMAJ), based on the belief that "sound growth of the pharmaceutical industry is essential for the creation of vaccines and therapeutics from Japan" and "it is necessary for the industry to be positioned as a key national industry and for industrial policy to be promoted," and as a proposal toward these ends, the PMAJ will issue a "Vision for the Pharmaceutical Industry" in June 2020, which will include "the creation of drugs and vaccines to treat infectious diseases," and "the creation of vaccines for infectious diseases.
-In response to this, he introduced the "Pharmaceutical Association of Japan Proposal for the Creation of Infectious Disease Drugs and Vaccines" in June 2020 and "Pharmaceutical Association of Japan Policy Proposal 2021" in March 2021 as recommendations toward the creation of such drugs and vaccines.
+The JPMA's efforts are based on the following points: "Healthy growth of the pharmaceutical industry is essential for the creation of vaccines and therapeutics from Japan" and "It is necessary for the industry to be positioned as a key industry in the country and for industrial policy to be promoted".
+In response to these recommendations, he introduced the "JPMA Proposal for the Creation of Infectious Disease Drugs and Vaccines" in June 2020 and the "JPMA Policy Proposal 2021" in March 2021.

-During the Q&A session, EFPIA asked about the status of the establishment of the "Digital Agency" of the Japanese government and its efforts in healthcare, and the Pharmaceutical Manufacturers Association of Japan (PMAJ) responded to the timing of the establishment of the Digital Agency and the current policy announced by Mr. Takuya Hirai, Minister of State in charge of Digital Reform.
+During the Q&A session, EFPIA asked about the status of the establishment of the "Digital Agency" of the Japanese government and its efforts in healthcare, and JPMA responded to the timing of the establishment of the Digital Agency and the current policy announced by Mr. Takuya Hirai, Minister of State for Digital Reform.

 Discussion

-At the beginning of the session, the participants discussed the strengthening of collaboration and advocacy activities between EFPIA and the International Committee of the Pharmaceutical Cooperative Association (PPCA), with a view to cooperating with European governments and pharmaceutical organizations in activities to resolve international issues.
-The International Committee proposed the purpose and scope of the collaboration, after which EFPIA provided its opinions and advice, and the two parties discussed what kind of collaboration would be possible.
+At the beginning of the session, the participants discussed the strengthening of cooperation and advocacy activities between EFPIA and the JPMA International Affairs Committee, with a view to cooperating with European governments and JPMA organizations in activities to resolve international issues.
+The International Affairs Committee proposed the purpose and scope of collaboration, after which EFPIA provided its opinions and advice, and the two parties discussed what kind of collaboration would be possible.
 We further confirmed the consensus of both parties and started the discussion by informing them that we would like to develop a six-month action plan or annual plan for the regular meeting in the fall.

-EFPIA asked what the Pharmaceutical Manufacturers Association of Japan (PMAJ) had done to approach the Japanese government regarding the TRIPS IP Waiver, and the status was shared.
-EFPIA responded that the two parties would continue to discuss the TRIPS IP Waiver, and that they could cooperate with each other in the long term in terms of sharing best practices for digitization in healthcare.
+EFPIA asked what the JPMA had done to approach the Japanese government regarding the TRIPS IP Waiver, and the status was shared.
+EFPIA responded that the two parties would continue to discuss the TRIPS IP Waiver and that they could cooperate in the long term in terms of sharing best practices for digitization in healthcare.

 Concluding Remarks